 Action Description Probe name Primary server (seconds) Media server (seconds) Initial delay This is the delay that tells kubelet to wait for a given number of seconds before performing the first probe.
-Readiness Probe 120 60 Liveness Probe 300 90 Periodic execution time This action specifies that kubelet should perform a probe every given number of seconds.
-Readiness Probe 30 30 Liveness Probe 90 90 Threshold for failure retries This action Readiness Probe 1 1 specifies that kubelet should retry the probe for given number of times in case a probe fails, and then restart a container.
+Readiness Probe 120 60 Liveness Probe 300 90 Periodic This act execution time specifie kubelet perform every gi number seconds This action Readiness Probe 30 30 kubelet should perform a probe every given number of seconds.
+Liveness Probe 90 90 Threshold for failure retries Specifies that kubelet shoul retry the prob given numbe times in case probe fails, a then restart a container.
+This action Readiness Probe 1 1 kubelet should retry the probe for given number of times in case a probe fails, and then restart a container.
 Liveness Probe 5 5